Exploring Spectacular Northern Spain & Basque Country: My Best Bets

 The Guggenheim Museum Bilbao (#1 on the map) is worth the hype and worth the trip.
 Located in the Basque region of northeast Spain, Bilbao isn’t on the beaten tourist path.

-But please, if you’re in Spain and within striking distance of Bilbao, find the time to spend a night there.
+But please, if you’re in northern Spain and within striking distance of Bilbao, find the time to spend a night there.

 The Guggenheim Museum Bilbao was built to revive the failing industrial city.
 How marvelous that the city bigwigs used art to pull their city out of the economic doldrums and place it firmly on the world cultural map.

-The move was bold, even audacious, but it’s paid off spectacularly, thanks to Frank Gehry’s awesome structure.
 Now the Guggenheim Bilbao shows up in just about every Top Ten list of modern art museums worldwide.

 Exterior of the Guggenheim Bilbao

 The exterior of the Guggenheim Bilbao plays a major role in its spectacular appeal to art lovers.
 Stroll around outside the building to see the many amazing sculptures.
-Most notable are Tall Trees and The Eye by Anish Kapoor, the massive spider Maman by Louise Bourgeois, and the wildly popular Puppy by Jeff Koons.

-Sculpture by Anish Kapoor outside the Guggenheim Museum in Bilbao, Spain
+Sculpture by Anish Kapoor

-Sculpture called Maman by Louise Bourgeois in front of the Guggenheim, Bilbao
+Sculpture called Maman by Louise Bourgeois

 Inside the Guggenheim Bilbao